-1. Books in print.
+- Books in print.
 Books are non-serial printed publications (including music and maps) that are bound in hard or soft covers, or in loose-leaf format.
 Include non-serial government documents.
 Report the number of physical units, including duplicates.
 For smaller libraries, if volume data are not available, count the number of titles.
-Books packaged together as a unit (e.g., a 2-volume set) and checked out as a unit are counted as one physical unit.

-2. Serial back files in print.
+Books packaged together as a unit (e.g., a 2-volume set) and checked out as a unit are counted as one physical unit. - 2.
+Serial back files in print.
 Serials are publications issued in successive parts, usually at regular intervals, that are intended to be continued indefinitely.
 Serials include periodicals (magazines); newspapers; annuals (reports, yearbooks, etc.); journals, memoirs, proceedings, and transactions of societies; and numbered monographic series.
 Government documents and reference tools are often issued as serials.
-Except for the current volume, count unbound serials as a volume when the library has at least half of the issues in a publisher's volume.
+Except for the current volume. count unbound serials as a volume when the library has at least half of the issues in a publisher's volume.
 Report the number of physical units, including duplicates.
 For smaller libraries, if volume data are not available, count the number of titles.
-Serials packaged together as a unit (e.g., a 2-volume serial monograph) and checked out as a unit are counted as one physical unit.

-451 Electronic Books (E-Books)

-E-books are digital documents (including those digitized by the library), licensed or not, where searchable text is prevalent, and which can be seen in analogy to a printed book (monograph).
+Serials packaged together as a unit (e.g., a 2-volume serial monograph) and checked out as a unit are counted as one physical unit. - 451 Electronic Books (E-E-books are digital documents (including those digitized by Books) the library), licensed or not, where searchable text is prevalent, and which can be seen in analogy to a printed book (monograph).
 Include non-serial government documents.
-E-books are loaned to users on portable devices (e-book readers) or by transmitting the contents to the user's personal computer for a limited time.
+Ebooks are loaned to users on portable devices (e-book readers) or by transmitting the contents to the user's personal computer for a limited time.
 Include e-books held locally and remote e-books for which permanent or temporary access rights have been acquired.
 Report the number of physical or electronic units, including duplicates, for all outlets.
 For smaller libraries, if volume data are not available, the number of titles may be counted.
 E-books packaged together as a unit (e.g., multiple titles on a single e-book reader) and checked out as a unit are counted as one unit.

-Note: Under this category report only items the library has selected as part of the collection and made accessible through the library's Online Public Access Catalog (OPAC).
+Note: Under this category report only items the library has

+selected as part of the collection and made accessible through the library's Online Public Access Catalog (OPAC).

-These are materials on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically, electronically, or both.
-Include records, audiocassettes, audio cartridges, audio discs (including audio-CD-ROMs), audio-reels, talking books, and other sound recordings.
+452 Audio - physical units\ These are materials circulated in a fixed, physical format on which sounds (only) are stored (recorded) and that can be reproduced (played back) mechanically, electronically, or both.
+Include records, audiocassettes, audio cartridges, audio discs (including audio-CD-ROMs), audio-reels, talking books, and other sound recordings stored in a fixed, physical format.
+Do not include downloadable electronic audio files.

-Report the number of physical units, including duplicates.
-For smaller libraries, if physical unit data are not available, count the number of titles.
-Items packaged together as a unit (e.g., two audiocassettes for one recorded book) and checked out as a unit are counted as one physical unit.
+Report the number of units, including duplicates.
+Items packaged together as a unit (e.g. two audiocassettes for one recorded book) and checked out as a unit are counted as one physical unit.